 - Crazy-Prepared: Before launching his invasion, Kang had made up his military strategy, that involved all possible factors: national armies, superheroes, hidden races, alien technologies, possible "cavalries", everything.
 But his masterplan failed because there was a single power he forgot to consider: The Power of Love.

 - Defiant to the End: Kang does not cheat: he may use time travel to escape, reestablish his forces and return at the same moment in time, but he refuses that path.
 If, despite his superior forces, the Avengers managed to destroy his base, he'll go down with it.

 - Dying Moment of Awesome: Stolen.
 When he realized that he was defeated, he accepted going down with the orbital base that was falling to Earth, and did not attempt to escape from it.
 But he survived.
 Then, the next option: he's held prisoner, he will surely be sentenced to death, and he will die with his warrior honour intact... and Marcus stole that glory from him, by rescuing him.

 - Eye Take: When Warbird killed the Master of the World.
 Even his beasts were included in the scene.

 - Identical Stranger: Marcus, the son of Kang, who falled in love with Warbird, and Marcus, the son of Immortus, who abducted, drugged and raped her a long time ago.
 They are not the same Marcus, but have the same face, the same voice, the same manners...
 Justified (a bit), after all Kang and Immortus are actually the same time-traveling man at different points of maturity.
-Or, said more simple, they are brothers (but don't ever tell Marcus that)
+Or, said more simple, both Marcus are brothers (but don't ever tell him that).